 When to Visit

-For 2019, Wild Waves is open from May 4 through December 31.
+For 2020, Wild Waves open on May 8.
 The least busy times at Wild Waves are school days, chilly days and wet and windy days.
 You would think going to the park on a rainy day would be a bummer, but our kid reviewers say the rides are just as fun and with less people, the lines are a lot shorter too.
 We’ve also had good luck visiting on July 4 since most families are busy at picnics and parades.

 The busiest times are, as you may have guessed: long holiday weekends and summer days when school’s out.
 But even when the park is packed, you can still have a great time—just be sure to pack your patience.
 On those days, it’s best to arrive right after the park opens to give your family a jump start before the big crowds arrive.